Ali-Mikael/Application-hacking/h2-BreakAndFix.md

 There's nothing here, so we go back to the command line and draw out the big gun.

 ## Executing the attack
+The attack tool `ffuf` comes pre-installed on kali, but we don't know how to use it yet.
+Luckily `$ ffuf --help` is there to help.

-On the CLI `$ ffuf --help` is there to help.
-Besides explaining the params, it also provides an example of how to use the tool:
+Besides explaining the different parameters, it also provides an example of how to use the tool:
 - <img width="1089" height="119" alt="Screenshot from 2026-01-24 21-13-45" src="https://github.com/user-attachments/assets/eb0534ac-9209-40cc-a204-1a47da18c012" />